LIPS-scheme/lips/REFERENCE.md

 ```
 (quotient a b)

-Return quotient from divition as integer.
+Return quotient from division as integer.
 ```

 ## quotient&remainder